Clayton School District's Early Childhood Program

 How Our Early Childhood Classes are Organized

 The Early Childhood Education (ECE) Program offers six weekly options (see classroom options page).
 All of our classrooms include two early childhood educators.
 To serve the needs of all children, in some of our classrooms, an early childhood special education educator is part of the teaching team.
-Families and university practicum students often work in the classrooms as well.
 Class size increases with each age group.
 Classes may be reorganized around enrollment preferences of families.

 Our play-based and integrated curriculum is influenced by Missouri Early Learning Standards, the National Association for the Education of Young Children and current child development theory.
 We are inspired by the innovative public preschool system of Reggio Emilia, Italy, that emphasizes respect for each child and the child’s ability to influence his or her own learning.
 Children’s prior experiences, backgrounds and early theories are starting points for this inquiry-based education.

 Our Family Center teachers work closely with Clayton kindergarten teachers and other district colleagues.
-These relationships support children’s transition from pre-kindergarten to kindergarten, ongoing curricular development and teacher professional learning.
+These relationships support children's transition from pre-kindergarten, ongoing curricular development and teacher professional learning.

 Through daily play, children learn and practice the social-emotional and problem-solving skills they will use throughout their lives.
 Children eat snack, make plans for their day during morning meeting, listen to stories, play in the classroom, and explore outdoor spaces, including our playgrounds, local parks and nature areas.
 We offer opportunities to explore block construction, dramatic play, drawing and writing, as well as music and movement, and science and nature exploration.
 Children take responsibility for caring for their classroom and their friends.